kotlinski/image-sort-master/README.md

 How and when do you sort and back up your images from your camera-devices?

-I have my images stored on a few harddrive backups, dropbox and various devices; My dropbox, my nexus 5 and my old Samsung galaxy device.
-The problem is that Dropbox, Nexus 5 and Samsung all have their own way of naming the images and their storages always get full at different points of time.
+I have my images stored on a few hard drive backups, dropbox and various devices;
+My dropbox, my nexus 5 and my old Samsung galaxy device.
+The problem is that Dropbox, Nexus 5 and Samsung all have their own way of naming the images and their storage's always get full at different points of time.
 Dropbox gets full once in a year, my phone every two or three months, or sometimes, devices get wasted.

 Over time it gets hard to detect duplicates and you don't bother delete poor-